-The Nobel Prize in Chemistry 1998 was divided equally between Walter Kohn "for his development of the density-functional theory"
+The Nobel Prize in Chemistry 1998 was divided equally between Walter Kohn "for his development of the density-functional theory" and John A. Pople "for his development of computational methods in quantum chemistry".

 Nobel prizes for computational chemistry

 The Nobel Prize in Chemistry 2013